sudhanshuv1/invdues-reminder/README.md

 # InvDues Reminder

-An invoice reminder and follow-up app that uses Zapier integration to automate workflows.
-It is deployed at: https://invdues-reminder.vercel.app/
+An invoice reminder and follow-up app with an automated reminder email system for overdue invoices.

 This is a MERN stack app that implements:
 - CRUD Operations
 - Authentication using Google OAuth
 - Automation using Zapier

-## To run locally,
+## Local development
 1. Clone the repo and run:
 ```
 cd frontend && npm install